-Other engines have also commented about this individually, e.g. a search engine representative from Microsoft commented in a recent interview and said
+Other engines have also commented about this individually, for example, a search engine representative from Microsoft commented in a recent interview and said:

 The reality is that most paid links are a.) obviously not objective and b.) very often irrelevant.
 If you are asking about those then the answer is absolutely there is a risk.
 We will not tolerate bogus links that add little value to the user experience and are effectively trying to game the system.

 Is that why we've seen some sites that sell links receive lower PageRank in the Google toolbar?
 Yes.
 If a site is selling links, that can affect our opinion about the value of that site or cause us to lose trust in that site.

 What recourse does a site owner have if their site was selling links that pass PageRank, and the site's PageRank in the Google toolbar was lowered?
 The site owner can address the violations of the webmaster guidelines and submit a reconsideration request in Google's Webmaster Central console.
 Before doing a reconsideration request, please make sure that all sold links either do not pass PageRank or are removed.